 Carbontribe will validate the project area and analyse land cover usages.
 For that, project developers are required to provide geographic information in a standardized format.
 This information must be submitted in the form of a KML file or a text file with an array of geographic coordinates.
 Below are the specific requirements and conditions for this submission:

 Submission Format

 1. KML File:

-- The KML (Keyhole Markup Language) file must accurately delineate the project boundary. - It must include a single, contiguous polygon or set of polygons representing the entire project area.
+• The KML (Keyhole Markup Language) file must accurately delineate the project boundary.